Duet3D/RepRapFirmware/BuildInstructions.md

 1. Download and install the gcc cross-compiler from [the ARM developer site](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads):
-   - To build firmware version 2.03beta3 and later use version 2018-q4-major
+   - To build firmware version 3.3 use version 2020-q4-major
-   - To build firmware version 2.01beta2 and later, use version 2018-q2-update
+   - To build firmware version 3.2 use version 2020-q2-update
-   - To build firmware version 1.20alpha3 and later, use version 2017-q2-update
+   - To build firmware version 2.03beta3 use version 2018-q4-major
-   - To build firmware version 1.20alpha2 and earlier, use version arm-none-eabi-4.8.3-2014q1.
-A simple way of doing this is to download Arduino version 1.5.8 and install it into folder `C:/Arduino-1.5.8`.
-The compiler and associated tools will then be in folder `C:\Arduino-1.5.8\hardware\tools\gcc-arm-none-eabi-4.8.3-2014q1\bin`.
+   - To build firmware version 2.01beta2 use version 2018-q2-update
-     If you already have a later version of Arduino installed including the add-on for SAM processors, you will find the compiler and tools in a different folder, for example
+   - To build firmware version 1.20alpha3 use version 2017-q2-update
-     `C:\Users\<YOUR USER NAME>\AppData\Local\Arduino15\packages\arduino\tools\arm-none-eabi-gcc\4.8.3-2014q1\bin.`
+   - To build firmware version 1.20alpha2 and earlier use version arm-none-eabi-4.8.3-2014q1

 2. Download and install [Eclipse IDE for C/C++ Developers version 2018-09](http://www.eclipse.org/downloads/eclipse-packages/).
    You do not need the Arduino add-on.